-The NIC (Network Interface Controller) LED connection for LAN port 1 is located on pins 11 and 12 of JF1, and the LED connection for LAN Port 2 is on pins 9 and 10.
-Attach NIC LED cables to NIC1 and NIC2 LED indicators to display network activities.
+The NIC (Network Interface Controller) LED connection for LAN port 1 is located on pins 11 and 12 of JF1, and LAN port 2 is on pins 9 and 10.
+Attach the NIC LED cables here to display network activity.
 Refer to the table below for pin definitions.

 LAN1/LAN2 LED Pin Definitions (JF1)

-Pins Definition
+Pin# Definition

-9/11 +3.3V Stby
+9 NIC 2 Activity LED

-10/12 NIC Activity LED
+11 NIC 1 Activity LED